 1 teaspoon pure vanilla extract, fine quality (substitute white or clear vanilla extract for a whiter frosting, but sacrifice a bit on taste)

-Beat into the creamed butter-sugar mixture for about 8 minutes:
+On high-speed, beat into the creamed butter-sugar mixture for about 8 minutes:

 Okay!
 Let’s frost this puppy in darling rose swirls and top the cake with a center top filling of fresh berries!